BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 FINDLOOP
 ~~~

-When done, you can Delete all excluded lines (ie DEL ALL X), change and save the results as a member for further Batch Admin processing.
+When done, complete SCL statements that contain your searched value will be displayed.
+You can Delete all excluded lines (ie DEL ALL X), change and save the results as a member for further Batch Admin processing.
 FINDWRD1 is a subroutine to FINDLOOP.

 ## JCLCOMMT

-This edit macro can be executed on Endevor processors, JCL, PROCs and Skeletons in a JCL format.
-While editing in Quick-Edit, enter JCLCOMMT on the command line.
-Lines containing an EXEC statement are then commented.
+This edit macro can be executed from Quick-Edit on Endevor processors, JCL, PROCs and Skeletons in a JCL format.
+Enter JCLCOMMT on the command line, and lines containing an EXEC statement are then commented with the element name.

 ## PTBROWSE and PTEDIT